Disclaimer: This post may contain affiliate links wherein I may earn a commission from any purchase made.

 I have found a handful of other clothing rental options, too, but so far Borobabi has best met my criteria.

 2. Flexible pricing.
 I don’t want to pay $xxx every month for a set number of garments.
-I want to pick out and pay for what I need, whether it’s one vest or 20 jumpsuits.
+I want to pick and pay for what I need, whether it’s one vest or 20 jumpsuits.

 With rental fees, tax, and shipping (both ways), I paid just over $67.